l0uisgrange/ada-2025-project/README.md

 - Aggregate LIWC features (affect, social, cognitive, punctuation, ...) per subreddit and time window.
 - Compare distributions across event types (politics, sports, holidays).

-**Outcome**: understanding of the basic linguistic and emotional characteristics of interactions.
+_Outcome: understanding of the basic linguistic and emotional characteristics of interactions._

-#### Source to Target Analysis
+#### Community Interactions and Linguistic Analysis

 For each major event category (politics, sports, holidays)
 - Identify the most active source subreddits
-- Analyze interactions by using LIWC features, sentiment, and linguistic properties before, during and after events
-- Identify the targets for massive interactions

-**Outcome**: quantitative evidence of behavioral fluctuations in Reddit communities tied to real-world events for each category.

-#### Target to Source Analysis

-For each major event category (politics, sports, holidays)
 - Identify the most targeted subreddits
 - Analyze interactions by using LIWC features, sentiment, and linguistic properties before, during and after events
-- Identify the sources for massive interactions
+- Identify massive interactions
-- Plot visually appealing graphs
+- Plot graphs to highlight different behaviors

-#### Community and Linguistic Analysis

-- Isolate subreddits that attack and defend to analyze their interactions.
-- Isolate the most active subreddits per category and analyze inter and intra community interactions.
-- Analyze linguistic similarity between and within clusters.

-**Outcome**:
+_Outcome: quantitative evidence of behavioral fluctuations in Reddit communities tied to real-world events for each category._

 #### Interpretation and Storytelling